mekaufman/iam/apikey_iamtoken.md

 {:codeblock: .codeblock}
 {:screen: .screen}
 {:tip: .tip}
+{:note: .note}

-# Getting an {{site.data.keyword.Bluemix_notm}} IAM token by using an API key
+# Generating an {{site.data.keyword.Bluemix_notm}} IAM token by using an API key
 {: #iamtoken_from_apikey}

-{{site.data.keyword.Bluemix}} APIs can be accessed only by users that are authorized by an assigned IAM role.
-Each user that is calling the API must pass credentials for the API to authenticate.
+Generate an {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) token by using either your IAM API key or a service ID's API key. {{site.data.keyword.Bluemix_notm}} APIs can be accessed only by users who are authorized by an assigned IAM role.
+Each user who is calling the API must pass credentials for the API to authenticate.
 {:shortdesc}

 You can generate an IAM token by using either your [{{site.data.keyword.Bluemix_notm}} API key](/docs/iam?topic=iam-userapikey#userapikey) or a [service ID's API key](/docs/iam?topic=iam-serviceidapikeys#serviceidapikeys).
 This process is also used if you are developing an application that needs to work with other {{site.data.keyword.Bluemix_notm}} services.
 You must use a service ID API key to get an access token to be passed to each of the {{site.data.keyword.Bluemix_notm}} services.

-1. Use the following `curl` command to generate an IAM token by using an API key.
+Use the following `curl` command to generate an IAM token by using an API key.

 ### POST /identity/token
 {: #post_id_token}